moshekatz/moshekatz.dev/public/optimize-your-codebase-for-llms/index.md

 Ever wondered what makes a task solvable by LLMs?

-I believe the term **"context engineering"** could give us a good hint, as [described](https://x.com/tobi/status/1935533422589399127) by Tobi Lutke, Shopify's CEO:
+The term **"context engineering"** could give us a good hint, as [described](https://x.com/tobi/status/1935533422589399127) by Tobi Lutke, Shopify's CEO:

 > The art of providing all the context for the task to be plausibly solvable by the LLM